bytebase/relay/README.md

 ## Bytebase

 The Bytebase sinker will receive messages from the Gerrit hook, then create the issue for the SQL change.
-The Bytebase sinker also depends on the Gerrit service.
-Check the docs below for the [Gerrit service](#gerrit-service).

 #### `--bytebase-url`